oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 ## Task 2: Configure the Data Pipeline Attributes

 Next, you will set the appropriate attributes for the data pipeline, such as the type of data files (for example JSON, CSV) and the location where the data files will exist (for example an object store bucket or file folder).
-In this lab, the data source will be a weather CSV file that you will download and then upload to your object storage bucket. **`WEATHER`** will be the destination table that you create in your Autonomous Database that your pipeline will load data into.
+In this lab, the data source will be a weather CSV file that you will download and then upload to your object storage bucket. **`WEATHER`** will be the destination table that you create in your Autonomous AI Database that your pipeline will load data into.

 Define the attributes for the data pipeline.
 The pipeline will import all data files of **CSV type** from an object storage bucket location at an interval of every 30 minutes (the default is 15 minutes) with a priority selected as High (that is, the HIGH database service name).

-In preparation for step 1, in **Lab 6: Load Data from Private Object Storage Buckets**, you created a private object storage bucket and a credential to access that bucket from your Autonomous Database.
+In preparation for step 1, in **Lab 6: Load Data from Private Object Storage Buckets**, you created a private object storage bucket and a credential to access that bucket from your Autonomous AI Database.
 Now you will set up continuous data loading using the object storage URL of your bucket.
 You will need the following:

 * The **credential name** value, use the name of the credential you created in **Lab 6 > Task 6**.
 You named the credential `OBJ_STORE_CRED`.
 *  The **location** value, which is the base URL path that you identified in **Lab 6 > Task 4**.